jessicahattig/Pizza-parlor/README.md

 Code: let Pizza = new PizzaOrder(["cheese", "pineapple"], "medium");
 Expected Output: Pizza { toppings: ["cheese", "pineapple"], size: "medium" }

-Describe: PizzaOrder.prototype.addCost()
+Describe: PizzaOrder.prototype.addToppings()

-Test: "It should add cost of one topping to order."
+Test: "It should add cost of a list of toppings to order."
 Code:
-  PizzaOrder.prototype.addCost(toppings: ["pineapple"])
+  PizzaOrder.prototype.addToppings(toppings list)
-Expected Output: 3
+Expected Output: sum of the cost of the toppings.

+Describe: TotalCost()

+Test: "It should add the cost of the toppings and size."
+Code:  PizzaOrder.prototype.totalCost(toppings cost, size cost) Expected Output: Sum of topping cost and size.
+If size is not selected, add $100 to total cost.

+Describe: nameCheck()
+Test: "It should check the length of name."
+Code:  PizzaOrder.prototype.nameCheck(inputted name)
+Expected Output: If their submitted name is less than 4 letters long, equal "invalid name".

 ## Known Bugs